Shale Chambers, Chair, Waitemata Local Board

 We attend their monthly meetings and take part in fulfilling the aspirations of local businesses to develop the local business precincts and town centres as great places to do business.
 At a time when air-conditioned and rain free suburban shopping malls are drawing people and money out of our communities into the coffers of mainly Australian owed chains, our local business associations do a wonderful job in keeping our local communities shopping and buying locally.

-Christmas lights, street festivals and markets days are part of the formula to keep our Art in the dark eventshopping centres vibrant and keep people returning to spend in our local economy and keep jobs within walking or cycling distance of where we live.
+Christmas lights, street festivals and markets days are part of the formula to keep our shopping centres vibrant and keep people returning to spend in our local economy and keep jobs within walking or cycling distance of where we live.

 One of the attractors is the quality of the streets which help create an environment that is attractive.
 Local Boards have ‘place making’ responsibilities and we know that our shopping centres are ‘Good for Business’ when our mostly heritage and character shops are enhanced by quality street design.
 We make it a priority to provide attractive public spaces, and encourage more cycling and walking and our communities dependent on fewer car movements.